mechaneyes/thirdeyes/README.md

 # Working w Large Language Models

-The app is currently wired up with Llama-2-13b-chat.
+The app is currently wired up with gpt-4-1106-preview.
 Though I'm rapidly testing other models, so YMMV ... your model may vary. heh.

-For LLama 2 I followed the Amazon's guide, [Customize models in Amazon Bedrock with your own data using fine-tuning and continued pre-training](https://aws.amazon.com/blogs/aws/customize-models-in-amazon-bedrock-with-your-own-data-using-fine-tuning-and-continued-pre-training/).

-The fine-tuning job was based on a dataset provided by a client.
+The fine-tuning job was based on a dataset provided by the client.
 Concurrently I'm actively exploring fine-tuning for a public version of the app using the [18,393 Pitchfork Reviews](https://www.kaggle.com/datasets/nolanbconaway/pitchfork-data) dataset on Kaggle.

-I'm struggling with Amazon support to get the quota increased so I can properly test my fine-tuned model.
-And for that reason I'm switching up to OpenAI.
-I had intended on the finished app to run some flavor of GPT, but wanted to give AWS a go.
-If they don't want my business that's fine.
-The less money I give to Amazon the better.

-At the same time I'm getting a lot of experience working within AWS services.
-I like it lots.
-They seem to end up being the necessary evil from time to time.

 <br>